This series of articles will examine Spring Boot features. This fourth

 classpath:/templates/clock/time.html

-example, the Bootstrap artifact paths are wrapped in “th:href
+example, the Bootstrap artifact paths are wrapped in “th:href” and

 syntax.